AndreLaranjeira/Miscellany/README.md

 # Miscellany

 A repository to house binaries, templates and configurations files that don't warrant an individual repository.
-All content in this repository is **not licensed and free to use!**
+All content in this repository is **unlicensed and free to use!**

+## Scripts

+Scripts are files that can be run from a terminal to execute a set of commands.

+The following itens are included in this folder:

+- `update.sh`: A script to run update commands individually or all at once.
+With this, you won't have to waste time trying to figure out the right update command syntax or forget to run updates.

 ## Templates